 June 2017- ‘The Woon prize’- Group show

-Baltic 39, Newcastle upon Tyne
+Baltic 39, Newcastle Upon Tyne

 June 2017- Wimbledon BA degree show- Group show

-Wimbledon College of arts, London
+Wimbledon College of Arts, London

 March 2017- ‘108 Nails’- Group show

-Copeland gallery, Peckham, London
+Copeland Gallery, Peckham, London

 PRESS

-2019- All the Pretty Birds- ONLINE PUBLICATION
+2019- All the Pretty Birds- online

-Article and interview about my work and inspiration (https://www.alltheprettybirds.com/meeting-kione-grandison/)
+Article and interview about my work and inspiration

-2019- Elle magazine- ONLINE PUBLICATION
+2019- Elle magazine- online

 (https://www.elle.com/uk/beauty/hair/g28717567/artists-celebrating-power-of-black-hair/)

-2018- Klass of K Swiss zine- IN PRINT
+2018- Klass of K Swiss zine- In print

-Three page spread interview about my Brixton mural project and influences
+Interview about my Brixton mural project and influences

-March 2018- Hairs How Russia magazine- IN PRINT
+March 2018- Hairs How Russia magazine- In print

-Three page spread interview about my work and influences
+Interview about my work and influences

-Aug 2017- Infringe magazine online- ONLINE PUBLICATION
+Aug 2017- Infringe magazine- online

-Interview about my work (https://www.infringe.com/kione-grandison/)
+Interview about my work (https://www.infringe.com/complex-hair-relations/

-Jan 2017- The Fader online- ONLINE PUBLICATION
+Jan 2017- The Fader- online

 (http://www.thefader.com/2017/01/31/instagram-braiders-hair-shani-crowe-nikki-nelms)

-Oct 2016- ThandieKay.com- ONLINE PUBLICATION
+Oct 2016- ThandieKay.com- online

-Interview about myself and my work (http://thandiekay.com/2016/10/21/oyin-akande-talks-young- artist-kione-grandison)
+Interview about myself and my work

-July 2016- True Africa online- ONLINE PUBLICATION
+July 2016- True Africa online- online

 Interview about my work and influences (http://trueafrica.co/article/this-artist-takes-inspo-from- black-barbershops-to-wangechi-mutu/)

-June 2016- Born n Bred zine Issue 3- IN PRINT
+June 2016- Born n Bred zine Issue 3- In print

 Feature and interview about my work